Vyral/jessie-walters-recruiting/_posts/2020-09-29-how-do-i-stay-in-touch-but-also-find-new-clients.md

   - Lead Generation
   - Lead Conversion
   - Transaction Management
+excerpt: >-
-excerpt: Three steps to staying in touch with clients while contacting new ones.
+  These are three steps to staying in touch with clients while contacting new ones.
 enclosure:
 pullquote: CRMs filter all your leads into one place.
 enclosure_type: video/mp4